Neo-47/RL-in-a-Nutshell/Policy Gradient/Policy Gradient Methods for Reinforcement Learning with Function Approximation/README.md

 ## The Problem

-Policy gradient methods try to optimize the policy directly instead of working with value functions.
-In these methods, the agent sees some experience and from that experience tries to figure out how to change the policy in the direction that makes it better.
-In this approach, the policy is explicitly represented by its own function approximator, independent of the value function, and is updated according to the gradient of expected reward with respect to the policy parameters.

 As mentioned in the [summary](https://github.com/Neo-47/RL-in-a-Nutshell/tree/master/DQN%20/Human%20level%20control%20through%20deep%20RL) of DQN paper, value-function approach has worked well in many applications, but has several limitations.
 First, it's oriented toward finding a deterministic policy, whereas the optimal policy is often stochastic, e.g. in the